Nervosys/Botnix/pkgs/applications/networking/cluster/k3s/README.md

 In short, a new Kubernetes version is released roughly every 4 months, and each release is supported for a little over 1 year.

-Any version that is not supported by upstream should be dropped from nixpkgs.
+Any version that is not supported by upstream should be dropped from botpkgs.

 ## Versions in Botnix releases